Let's explore some ideas for website content

 The guy who built his website had advised him that writing regular content is important in order to get his website to rank higher in search engine results.
 This was good advice, and I also agree with that approach.
 But within reason, and the content has to be good.

-He... the customer... had written a number of quarterly posts during over a couple of years.
-But then he stopped writing, and hasn’t written another post since.
+He... the customer... had written a number of quarterly posts over a couple of years.
+But then he stopped writing, and hadn’t written another post since September 2016.

 Why?
 He didn’t feel it was time well spent.